alexc-hollywood/bunnycdn-api/readme.md

 *This package is designed for use with a single storage zone.*

 # Prerequisites
-The package assumes you are using the `dotenv` library for storing sensitive passwords.
+The package assumes you are using the `dotenv` library (https://github.com/vlucas/phpdotenv) for storing sensitive passwords.
 Keys and other info that should be withheld from public view are assumed to be in a single `.env` file.
+You should place your own .env file in the package directory.

 Example .env configuration
 ```